pr0paganda-panda/arknova-leaderboard/README.md

 # arknova-leaderboard

 A responsive and live-updated leaderboard for all-time BGA peak elo in Ark Nova.
+Dwarvintime would've led this ranking.